Working papers:

 Other Publications:

 Reproducibility in Management Science.
-Management Science (forthcoming). by Miloš Fišar, Ben Greiner, Christoph Huber, Elena Katok, Ali I. Ozkes, and the Management Science Reproducibility Collaboration.
+Management Science (2024) by Miloš Fišar, Ben Greiner, Christoph Huber, Elena Katok, Ali I. Ozkes, and the Management Science Reproducibility Collaboration.
 Note: Member of the Management Science Reproducibility Collaboration